Trusted WordPress tutorials, when you need them most.

 If you like how this code snippet works, you can take a look at the WPCode snippet library found at Code Snippets » Library.

-This will show you everything that comes included for free with the plugin.
+This will show you everything that comes with the plugin for free.

 WPCode’s built-in library has dozens of pre-configured snippets.
-You can probably replace single-use plugins you have on your site.
-For example, WPCode can disable the WordPress REST API, WP Admin Bar, or media attachment pages.
+For example, WPCode can disable the WordPress REST API, WP admin bar, or media attachment pages.

-Another method to change the footer in the WordPress admin is by adding code to your theme’s functions.php file.
-We recommend this for advanced users only, as even a small mistake can break your site.
+Another way to change the WordPress admin’s footer is by adding code to your theme’s functions.php file.

-For more information, see our detailed guide on how to paste code snippets from the web into WordPress.
+For more information, you can see our detailed guide on how to paste code snippets from the web into WordPress.

-First, you will need to connect to your site via FTP or through your WordPress hosting provider’s file manager.
-Then, head to your site’s /wp-content/themes/your_theme/ directory.
+First, you’ll need to connect to your site via FTP or through your WordPress hosting provider’s file manager.
+Then, you can head to your site’s /wp-content/themes/your_theme/ directory.

 Where to find functions.php